obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 ### Other offenses

-Users who commit these offences will be sent a warning.
-Repeated offences will result in the user being banned from the official Obsidian community channels.
+Users who commit these offenses will receive a warning.
+Repeated violations or failure to comply may result in a ban from official Obsidian community channels.

+Examples of **Other offenses** include:

+- The use of inappropriate images, including in a community member's avatar
+- The use of inappropriate language or profanity, including in a community member's nickname

 #### Belligerence